Cheeses12/ObsidianRepo/Education and Capitalism/Inside the Capitalist Education System.md

 		- Research has shown that large cooperations make large donations to education programs that support their world view
 			- BP and Shell donating to schools that paint a good picture of oil.
 - Exam Boards
-	- Participants in the education system (teachers and students)
+	- Participants in the education system (teachers and students) all suffer due to these exams
+	-